zarr-conventions/dggs/README.md

 This convention describes a JSON object that encodes the coordinate and grid parameters of a discrete global grid system (DGGS) under the `dggs` key in the attributes of zarr groups and arrays.

+## Inheritance Model

+The `dggs` convention object follows a simple group-to-array inheritance model that should be understood first:

+### Inheritance Rules

+1. **Group-level definition** (recommended): When `geo-proj` convention is defined at the group level, it applies to all arrays that are direct children of that group.
+It does not apply to groups or arrays deeper in the hierarchy (e.g., grandchildren).
+2. **Array-level override**: An array can completely override the group's `geo-proj` convention with its own definition.
+3. **Partial replacement**: Partial inheritance (overriding only some fields while inheriting others) is allowed.

 ## Configuration

 The configuration in the Zarr convention metadata can be used in these parts of the Zarr hierarchy: